Why do people buy in the first place?

 Like ads running on Facebook, which shows as your friends like it.

-Mostly this is going too far, even regular reviews or wisdom of the crowd will work.
-But this is the gold standard of any recommendation but very tough to get it out in brands.
+Mostly this is going too far, even regular reviews or the wisdom of the crowd will work.
+This is the gold standard of any recommendation but very tough to get it out in brands.

 Certification / Accreditation